trueos/trueos-docs/trueos-handbook/support.rst

 be able to see what problems other testers are finding and can check to see if the problem exists on your hardware as well.

 Anyone can become a beta tester.
-Follow these tips so that you can accurately describe your findings when you :ref:`Report a bug` so that it can be fixed as soon as possible:
+If you find a bug while testing, accurately describe your findings when you :ref:`Report a bug` so that it can be fixed as soon as possible:

-* Use a descriptive subject that is short (8 words or less) and contains key words about the error.

-* Ensure that the body of the bug report contains the output of :command:`uname -a`.

-* Give a short (2-3 sentences) description of how to recreate the error.
-If there is an error message, include its complete text.

-* If the problem appears to be hardware related, include a copy of :file:`/var/run/dmesg.boot` as this file shows the hardware that was probed the last time the TrueOS® system booted.

 .. index:: translations
 .. _Become a Translator: